Here's Why You Need To Feed Your Wedding Photographer

 It's hard work photographing weddings

-I shot 3 weddings in 3 days.
-The first one on the Friday was a short registry office wedding and my total calorie burn that day was 3721cal.
+I shot three weddings in 3 days.
+The first one on Friday was a small registry office wedding and my total calorie burn that day was 3721cal.
 Then the next day I had a more typical 8 hour Church wedding and my calorie burn that day was 4615cal.
-If that wasn’t exhausting enough I went on to a slightly longer 9 and half hour wedding on the Sunday.
+If that wasn’t exhausting enough, I went on to a slightly longer 9 and half hour wedding on Sunday.
 I did quite a lot of walking that day.
-Total calorie burn 5382cal.
-So what does that mean.
+Total calorie burn was 5382cal.
+So what does that mean?
 Well here are my typical stats for days when I don’t shoot weddings.
-On a normal day when I walk to the gym and do my usual tedious workout and then walk home again I am lucky to burn 3193 calories or on a day when I don’t go to the gym and spend a lot of time sat in front of Lightroom then about 2426 calories is about average.
+On a typical day when I walk to the gym and do my usual tedious workout and then walk home again, I am lucky to burn 3193 calories or on a day when I don’t go to the gym and spend a lot of time sitting in front of Lightroom then about 2426 calories is about average.
 The results give you some insight into how much energy goes into photographing a wedding.
-It really is exhausting.
+It is exhausting.

-So if you are getting married this year and are wondering if you need to provide some food for your wedding photographer then I’d say that not only is it a nice thing to do and will make your photographer feel happy it will also ensure they have the energy to complete the job.
+So if you are getting married this year and are wondering if you need to provide some food for your wedding photographer, then I’d say that not only is it a lovely thing to do and will make your photographer feel happy it will also ensure they have the energy to complete the job.